fernand-o/trello-card-aging/README.md

 To-do:
-- [ ] Choose wich date the aging effect will be based on.
+- [ ] Choose which date the aging effect will be based on.
-- [ ] Choose wich boards should be ignored.
+- [ ] Choose which boards should be ignored.
 - [ ] Choose the position of the labels.
 - [ ] Define formats for the displayed information.
+- [ ] Define custom time ranges for the aging effects.